refactorsaurusrex/journalcli.me/docs/getting-started.md

 ```

 The other parameter, `-Readme`, allows you to provide a specific date in the future when you'd like to re-read the entry.
 You can pass in either a specific date such as `1/2/2025` or a duration like `5 years`, which will calculate a date based on when the entry was originally written.

-Of course, you can also just run `nj` without any parameters and then later manually add tags and/or a readme date.
-However, using the `New-JournalEntry` parameters ensures that your front matter is correctly formatted which is important for indexing and searching.

 ### Indexing and Searching